Ryan Schmidt

 Biography

-As an entertainment attorney who specializes in music law, including record deals, catalog sales, publishing agreements, and artist advocacy, Ryan blends firsthand industry experience with elite legal training to protect creatives at every stage of their careers.
+As an artist turned entertainment attorney specializing in music law, including record deals, catalog sales, publishing agreements, artist advocacy, copyright disputes, Ryan blends firsthand industry experience with elite legal training to protect creatives at every stage of their careers.

 In his music career, Ryan has been featured on NBC’s The Voice and earned honors like “Critics’ Choice” at the Starbucks Music Makers Competition.
 His firsthand experience with restrictive contracts and industry red tape inspired him to become the kind of lawyer he wished he'd had.